MovingBlocks/TempDoc/Shape-Architecture.md

 Additionally, each side is either a full side or a partial side.
 A full side fills the entire side of the block, and so obscures the sides of adjacent blocks.
 A partial side does not.
 For instance, if the side is against a dirt cube, then it cannot be seen a player so need not be rendered.

 Below is an example stair block shape, with each side moved away from the center.
-In the stair block, the Front and Bottom sides are full sides, while the Top, Back, Left and Right sides are not.
+In the stair block, the Back and Bottom sides are full sides, while the Top, Front, Left and Right sides are not.

 ![An 'exploded' block shape](ExplodedBlockShape.png)